WHAT'S HAPPENING - NEWS AND EVENTS

 2025 Montana Law Change

-HB165 eliminates the requirement for notarization of most motor vehicle titles. the bill passed both houses of the legislature with broad support.
+HB165 eliminates the requirement for notarization of most motor vehicle titles.
+The bill passed both houses of the legislature with broad support.
 Only a few legislators expressed concern about the potential impacts of increased fraud and elder financial abuse as a result of this legislation, focusing instead on the “hassle” of getting titles notarized.
 The bill was sent to the governor on 3/31 and it is expected that he will sign it.
 We will provide updates on the effective date and how notaries are to handle requests for notarizations on existing titles.
 Watch for upcoming webinars about this new program and what notaries are expected to do going forward.

 In-Person Classes